 For this reason, most web design uses consistency between pages.
 The same color pallet, text choices, layout, button layout and general functionality are used consistently on every page of your website.
 UX consistency gives users a “happy” feeling because they know what to expect.
 Essentially, it brings your website to life in front of a person’s eyes.

 The “front end” of your website refers to the way in which the developed code interacts and connects to a browser.
 Website code provides the basic information needed to generate the pages or particular page being accessed.
 The information gathered through the front end is how the website looks.

 It is important to note that not all computers or browsers will display your website the exact, same way.
 Depending on the computer’s settings, a website’s colors might appear darker or brighter.
 Each browser interprets the developed code slightly differently.
 There are not only different browsers but also different devices on which these browsers are operated.
 This includes phones, tablets, tv’s laptops and the standard desktop computer.

 Going through the process of developing a website takes a great deal of time.
 Some businesses hire a third-party service or a particular employee to focus on caring for development.
 Both of these options will end up costing a lot of money.
 The benefit of utilizing a professional is that it saves the owner of a business or a blog writer from spending a lot of time working on their website.
 Developing and managing a website takes a great deal of time and effort.

 A website is not much without good content.
 Content includes all of your websites text and images.
 Your content should be specific to a particular niche, focused on your market and arranged in logical order.
-Content should be placed strategically on your website (see “Above the Fold” and Your Website Design).
+Content should be placed strategically on your website.
 Your website content on your home page should answer three main questions and provide users with information that will make them want to surf deeper into your website.
 Web Design – Write Hero Image Text that Sells

 What is a Blog?